Time-marching representation based quantum algorithms for the Lattice Boltzmann model of the advection-diffusion equation: Introduction

-In this article, we successfully express the lattice Boltzmann method with the Bhatnagar-Gross-Krook collision operator as a compact time-marching scheme, which is referred to as its time-marching representation, and prove its stability under low Mach number conditions.
+In this article, we express the lattice Boltzmann method with the Bhatnagar-Gross-Krook collision operator as a compact time-marching scheme, which is referred to as its time-marching representation.
+We establish weighted energy-norm contractivity for spatially uniform steady velocity fields and a controlled single-step growth bound for spatially nonuniform but smooth steady velocity fields.
 This formulation eliminates classical computations and measurements at every time step, and enables a more straightforward and systematic development of corresponding quantum algorithms.
 We investigate two distinct quantum algorithmic approaches.
 The first is a time-marching quantum algorithm, which requires the sequential application of evolution operators.
 We provide a detailed description of this algorithm, including the construction of the matrix input model and the dilating unitarization of the time-marching scheme, followed by an analysis of its computational complexity.
 The second approach employs a quantum linear systems algorithm (QLSA).
 Here, all variables from the time-marching process are assembled into a single large linear system, which is then solved using a state-of-the-art QLSA.
 Our analysis shows that the time complexities of both approaches are comparable.

 The paper is structured as follows.
 In Section \ref{sec:LBM}, we briefly describe the LBM with the BGK collision operator and demonstrate that it recovers the macroscopic advection-diffusion equation in the low Mach number limit.
 Section \ref{sec:representation} presents the compact time-marching representation of the LBM.
 An analysis of the evolution matrix norm establishes its stability under low Mach number conditions.
 Section \ref{sec:timemarching} is devoted to the time-marching quantum algorithm based on this representation, with a detailed discussion of its implementation.
 In Section \ref{sec:QLSALBM}, we transform the time-marching representation into a large linear system and solve it by employing a quantum linear systems algorithm.
 Numerical examples are provided in the final section.